rvbabilonia/beta-dog/README.md

 ## Infrastructure

-Beta-Dog is Dockerized and hosted on a Kubernetes cluster provided by https://kubesail.com.
+Beta-Dog is Dockerized (`docker pull rvbabilonia/beta-dog`) and hosted in https://hub.docker.com/r/rvbabilonia/beta-dog.

+A running instance is running on a Kubernetes cluster provided by https://kubesail.com.

 DNS record is stored in Amazon Route 53 and SSL certificate is provided by AWS Certificate Manager.